cbworden/shake-doc/shakemap_applications.rst

 As a side benefit, an intensity-based depiction of shaking hazards through ShakeMap (and DYFI?) facilitates the adoption of the intensity scale more generally and can thus it can be used for other risk-reduction systems and purposes.
-That is, inculcating the populace to shaking using intensity scales (as opposed to magnitude alone), has becomes crucial not just for communicating post-earthquake shaking hazards, the color coding and utilization of intensity has more generally helped depict imminent and future shaking hazards.
+That is, inculcating the populace to earthquake shaking using intensity scales (as opposed to magnitude alone) has becomes crucial not just for communicating post-earthquake shaking hazards; the color coding and utilization of intensity has more generally helped depict imminent and future shaking hazards.
 For example, the ShakeMap intensity color-palette has been adopted for Earthquake Early Warning (EEW; see for example `QuakeAlert